 What is special about this course?

 The role of the Academic Managers can be a lonely one as new challenges or changes often have to be solved alone.
 This is because an Academic Manager sometimes cannot discuss issues with colleagues or the Director as the situation may be related to them.
-What participants really value on this course is the online community, the opportunity to share best practice and discuss experiences they have had with peers from all over the world in a protected environment.
+What participants really value in this course is the online community, the opportunity to share best practices and discuss experiences they have had with peers from all over the world in a protected environment.
 Plus the expert input from their knowledgeable tutor.